artghieri/Student-Guide-Makefile/README.md

   $(CC) $(CFLAGS) -o $@ $<
 ```

-> *Note: n this example, the % sign in the pattern rule %.o matches any target ending with .o.
+> *Note: In this example, the % sign in the pattern rule %.o matches any target ending with .o.
 We set a pattern-specific value for CFLAGS to enable optimization (-O2) for object files.
 When a target like main.o or utils.o is built, it will use the specified CFLAGS value for optimization.*

 ## Conditional Statements